 Don't let that happen to you.
 Follow the examples set forth by Kinder and Papa: Look for value in discard piles or boring and distasteful businesses, keep your new-economy biases in check, and be a patient, long-term investor.
 Perhaps, like them, you can make a fortune in the stock market, too.

-Consider this: In 2000, you could have purchased overlooked businesses such as Toll Brothers
+Consider this: In 2000, you could have purchased businesses such as Mosaic

 The Foolish bottom line

-This strategy is called value investing, and it's precisely how Warren Buffett built Berkshire Hathaway into a boring empire of furniture, insurance, RVs, and soft drinks -- increasing book value at more than 20% annually along the way.
+This strategy is called value investing, and it's precisely how Warren Buffett created a boring empire of furniture, insurance, RVs, and soft drinks -- increasing book value at more than 20% annually along the way.
 This strategy is also what Fool value guru Philip Durell uses in his Inside Value service to help members beat the market.

 It's a simple formula, but it takes discipline, patience, and the ability to see value where others don't.
 That's where Philip can help you build your own fortune.
 Click here to learn more about his strategy and his favorite value opportunities in today's market.

 This article, written by Tim Hanson and Brian Richards, was originally published on June 21, 2006.
 It has been updated by Dan Caplinger, who doesn't own shares of the companies mentioned in this article.
 Try any of our Foolish newsletters today, free for 30 days.
 No Fool is too cool for disclosure.